Landing and lowering into chaturanga

-In the last article in this series, we looked at the jump back from the looking up position.
-In the next step you have choices.
-Heck, in the last step you had choices; you could easily have stepped back.
-When you jumped back, you could have done so with straight arms and landed in high plank or you could have jumped back and landed in chaturanga.
+In the last article in this series, we looked at the jump back from the looking-up position.
+In the next step, you have choices.
+Heck, in the last step, you had choices; you could easily have stepped back.
+When you jumped back, you could have done so with straight arms, landed in high plank, then lowered to chaturanga.
+Or, you could have jumped back and landed in chaturanga.

 It seems many people, at least in the Ashtanga world, default to jumping back into chaturanga.
 It is, after all, the most traditional approach.
 I would even suggest that this is an ideal that we should head for if the right patterns are in place.
 It’s reason enough for me that tradition is important.
 Therefore if you want to aim toward the tradition, jump back into chaturanga.
 However, if the right patterns are not in place, you may become a victim of chaturanga (check out my previous article – Just Blame Chaturanga).